-- Progressive muscular atrophy (PMA): this is a less common form of MND and tends to progress more slowly than ALS.
+This is a less common form of MND and tends to progress more slowly than ALS.
 People with PMA do not experience muscle spasms.
 Some people with PMA go on to develop ALS.

-- Progressive bulbar palsy (PBP): this form of MND mainly affects the muscles in the throat, tongue and face and causes difficulties with speech, swallowing, coughing and clearing the throat.
+This form of MND mainly affects the muscles in the throat, tongue and face and causes difficulties with speech, swallowing, coughing and clearing the throat.
 PBP can also affect the expression of emotions and people might laugh or cry for no apparent reason.
 This is called emotional lability.

-- Primary lateral sclerosis (PLS): this is a very rare form of MND in which people experience spasticity but do not experience muscle wasting or fasciculations.
+This is a very rare form of MND in which people experience spasticity but do not experience muscle wasting or fasciculations.

 Tests and investigations